freenet/freenet-core/docs/src/docker.md

 docker compose build
 ```

-## Running Locutus Node from the docker image
+## Running Freenet from the docker image

 Note: Currently the node will not pick up new contracts when they are published.
 Make sure the node is stopped and re-started after new contracts are added.